 Who wouldn’t want to discover an ancient Roman temple buried in the heart of The City?
 Or visit one of the highest points in South London where you can soak up some of the best views in the city – get this – in absolute peace and quiet?

 How about a jaunt to the secret garden of an old manor house in… Streatham?

-Luckily for you, in the past year I’ve taken it to next levels of dorkiness exploring London off the beaten track and now I’m writing this guide with all of my favourite spots.
+Luckily for you, in the past year we’ve taken it to next levels of dorkiness exploring London off the beaten track and now we’re writing this guide with all of our favourite spots.
 Many of the entries even link to longer guides so you can find out even more about each spot.

 Ready to explore for yourself?
 What are you waiting for?
 Let’s sit back with a cuppa tea and go get ‘em.